 Traveling: If you plan on traveling with your dog it’s a good idea to crate train them beforehand so they know what to expect when they get there.
 This will help keep them calm and avoid any unwanted accidents.
 Some hotels might require you to put your dog in a crate if you are leaving them in your hotel room.

-High-rise Living: Many buildings require dogs to be in a crate while they come to service your unit.
-Being able to ask your dog walker to quickly place them the crate prior to maintenance or cleaning service arriving can help everything proceed more smoothly.
+High-Rise Living: Many buildings require dogs to be in a crate while they come to service your unit.
+Being able to ask your dog walker to quickly place them in the crate prior to maintenance or cleaning service arriving can help everything proceed more smoothly.

 Medical Treatment: If your dog is sick or injured, having them in a crate will keep them from moving around too much and making the situation worse.
 This can also help prevent separation anxiety because it stops them from getting distressed while you’re away at work etc…